We have a dedicated website for your region, would you like to go there?

 Each year the team choose a charity to fund raise for, last year we raised funds for local charity Leeds Congenital Hearts, which provided incredible support for Techbuyer’s Head of Finance, Andy and his family throughout his three-year old son’s open heart surgery.
 Not only did the doctors and nurses on the unit provide incredible care, but Leeds Congenital Hearts also provided Andy’s family with a room whilst his son recovered from surgery overnight.

 Another opportunity to help our community was presented to us by one of our colleagues.
-He brought the MS Society to our attention and for the last few (not sure how many) years we have taken part in the Great North Run in the name of fundraising.
+He brought the MS Society to our attention and for the last few years we have taken part in the Great North Run in the name of fundraising.
 Whilst a few of our participants claim to be on the elite sportsmen end of the running spectrum, others are not - safe to say it is a gruelling and challenging experience for most of us - but worth it: we've raised over thousands of pounds over the last few years.

 Find out more about The MS Society.

 Chris Pooley and his wife Ali, not content to run one half marathon a year, steadily punished themselves to raise further funds for MS, completing 17 tough challenges over the space of a year.
 With the sole aim of raising £5000 the pair mounted obstacles left right and centre and Techbuyer was rightly proud of their dedication and commitment and decided to match their fund raising figure so a total of over £10,000 was raised.
 Due to their huge efforts the pair received a commendation from the MS Society in recognition of their achievements.
 Read more here.